Osprey: Reproduction

 The osprey breeds near freshwater lakes and rivers, and sometimes on coastal brackish waters.
-Rocky outcrops just offshore are used in Rottnest Island off the coast of Western Australia, where there are 14 or so similar nesting sites of which five to seven are used in any one year.
+Rocky outcrops just offshore are used in Rottnest Island off the coast of Western Australia, where 14 or so similar nesting sites are known, of which five to seven are used in any one year.
 Many are renovated each season, and some have been used for 70 years.
 The nest is a large heap of sticks, driftwood, turf, or seaweed built in forks of trees, rocky outcrops, utility poles, artificial platforms, or offshore islets.
-As wide as 2 meters and weighing about 135 kg, large nests on utility poles may be fire hazards and have caused power outages.
+As wide as 2 m and weighing about 135 kg, large nests on utility poles may be fire hazards and have caused power outages.

-Generally, ospreys reach sexual maturity and begin breeding around the age of three to four, though in some regions with high osprey densities, such as Chesapeake Bay in the United States, they may not start breeding until five to seven years old, and there may be a shortage of suitable tall structures.
-If there are no nesting sites available, young ospreys may be forced to delay breeding.
+Generally, ospreys reach sexual maturity and begin breeding around the age of three to four, though in some regions with high osprey densities, such as Chesapeake Bay in the United States, they may not start breeding until five to seven years old, and a shortage of suitable tall structures may exist.
+If no nesting sites are available, young ospreys may be forced to delay breeding.
 To ease this problem, posts are sometimes erected to provide more sites suitable for nest building.
-The nesting platform design developed by the organization Citizens United to Protect the Maurice River and Its Tributaries, Inc. has become the official design of the State of New Jersey, U.S. The nesting platform plans and materials list, available online, have been utilized by people from a number of different geographical regions.
-There is a global site for mapping osprey nest locations and logging observations on reproductive success.
+The nesting platform design developed by Citizens United to Protect the Maurice River and its Tributaries, Inc. has become the official design of the State of New Jersey, U.S. The nesting platform plans and materials list, available online, have been used by people from a number of different geographical regions.
+A global site maps osprey nest locations and logs observations on reproductive success.